andreasmuelder/statecharts.online/chapters/07-execution-semantics.md

 ### Best Practices for Event Handling

 When designing event handling in your statecharts, several important practices will help ensure reliable behavior.
 Avoid recursive event raising by never raising events from operation callbacks during event processing, as this can lead to unpredictable execution patterns.
 Instead, use internal events for chaining transitions and state-to-state communication within your statechart.
 Always ensure that external events are queued properly so they're processed in the correct order, and plan for event overflow situations where events might arrive faster than your system can process them.

 ---

-## Execution Lifecycle

-A typical statechart execution follows a well-defined lifecycle that begins with initialization where the system enters initial states and executes their entry actions.
-This is followed by the main event loop that either continuously or reactively processes incoming events depending on the execution mode.
-During event processing, the system executes RTC steps for each event while maintaining the current active state configuration through careful state management.
-Finally, when the statechart terminates, cleanup occurs by executing exit actions for all active states to ensure proper resource management.

----